 Therapist, performance & life coach.
 Expert in life transformations.

-As a little girl, I was endlessly fascinated by human behavior, astrology, and was the observant kid who dreamt of having a psychology practice.
+As a little girl, I was endlessly fascinated by human behavior, psychology, astrology, and was the observant kid who dreamt of having a psychology practice.
 Later, I realized that my interests were both a great escape from a chaotic childhood and a way of trying to understand.

 Many of the choices we make and the beliefs we hold don’t truly align with who we are—they’re strategies shaped by experiences and influences from our past.
 Even our most counterproductive habits can feel comfortable in the moment, but that doesn’t mean they represent who we were born to be.
 We’ve just become very good at repeating them.